 A great way to get comprehensive cover while you’re driving is to get a temporary policy specially designed for learner drivers.
 It’s flexible insurance that works around your schedule.

-Policies are available from 1 day to 3 months so however long you’re waiting to take your test, you only have to pay for cover you need.
+Policies are available for 12 hours and 1 to 28 days so however long you’re waiting to take your test, you only have to pay for the cover you need.